Rewilding Faith

 Campfire

 A guided conversation night, more like gathering around a fire than sitting in a classroom.
-A small panel offers short reflections, then we open the floor for honest questions and shared discussion.
-We finish with one or two “Ask A Theologian” questions from the survey.
+A few guest guides will share short reflections, then we’ll open the circle for questions and discussion.
+We finish with one or two “Ask a Theologian” questions from the survey.

 Wild Practice